balintfodor/CarND-Vehicle-Detection/writeup.md

 * `block_norm = 'L2-Hys'`
 * `transform_sqrt = False`

 The color histogram parameters are also extracted channel-by-channel.
 For a channel sliding windows of size `pixels_per_cell * cells_per_block` with step `pixels_per_cell` generated and the histogram is calculated.
 The final number of bins are `color_hist_bins = 17`.
-Note that the blocks for the color histogram generation matches the blocks used in the HOG map generation.
+Note that the blocks for the color histogram generation match the blocks used in the HOG map generation.

 The histogram for a block is normalized using the L2-Hys method (`trainer.py:94`).
 Then the histogram values are sorted.
 Both the original histogram and the sorted one is stored in the feature vector.
 The idea behind the sorted histogram is to drop the notion of the exact values but enable the system to compare the ratio between the most populated bin and the second most populated one for example.
 It turned out the concatenating the sorted histogram to the feature vector raises the test accuracy.

 So, as the HOG map and the color hist map has the same 2d dimensionality (but differs in the depth dimensionality) they can be stacked to form a 2d feature map.
 The final feature map is `NxMx336` (`336 = 2*2 * 11 * 3 + 2*2 * 17 * 3`, `2*2` for the block and `3` for the channels).
 Based on a `64x64` sample image a `3x3x336=3024` feature vector is generated.

-In the training phase the sample vectors are collected the training set is feaure dimensions are scaled (`trainer.py:154`) with `StandaredScaler` (and its parameters are stored for use on the test set or in detection phase).
+In the training phase, the sample vectors are collected, the training set is scaled (`trainer.py:154`) with `StandaredScaler` (and its parameters are stored for use on the test set or in detection phase).

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried a bunch of approaches with several parameters before getting to an acceptable result with this HOG-color hist feature generation.
-With a trial error method I found that choosing `16x16` for `pixels_per_cell` produces better result than `8x8`.
-Also I found that choosing `3x3` for `cells_per_block` don't give better results than `2x2`.
+With a trial error method, I found that choosing `16x16` for `pixels_per_cell` produces a better result than `8x8`.
+Also, I found that choosing `3x3` for `cells_per_block` don't give better results than `2x2`.

 I also played with the other parameters like `block_norm` and `transform_sqrt`.
-L2-Hys performed the best for `block_norm`, and after converting the image into YUV `transform_sqrt` always generated 'invalid values' (NaN) warning, so I swithed it of.
-(Interestingly, using HSV it didn't generated the warning.)
+L2-Hys performed the best for `block_norm`, and after converting the image into YUV `transform_sqrt` always generated 'invalid values' (NaN) warning, so I switched it off.
+(Interestingly, using HSV it didn't generate the warning.)

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).